Bilinda Butcher: Artistry

+During her adolescence, Butcher was a fan of post-punk and gothic rock bands such as Bauhaus and The Birthday Party.
+Her vocal style was originally influenced by Françoise Hardy and later by Kim Gordon of Sonic Youth.
+She uses a number of offset guitars (i.e. having asymmetrical body shapes); her most notable instruments include the Fender electric guitars Jaguar, Jazzmaster and Mustang.
+On occasion, Butcher uses a Charvel Surfcaster, which she has referred to as her favourite guitar.
+When performing live, Butcher uses a minimal number of effects pedals and processors.

 Butcher's vocals have been referred to as a trademark of My Bloody Valentine's sound, alongside Kevin Shields' guitar techniques.
-On a number of occasions during the recording of Isn't Anything, Butcher was awoken and recorded vocals, which she said "influenced [her] sound" by making them "more dreamy and sleepy".
+During the recording of Isn't Anything, Butcher had fallen asleep in the studio, and was woken to record her vocals, experiences she said "influenced [her] sound" by making them "more dreamy and sleepy".
 A similar process was used during the recording of Loveless, on which her vocals have been described as "dreamy [and] sensual".
-Explaining the situation, Butcher said: "often when we do vocals, it's 7:30 in the morning; I've usually just fallen asleep and have to be woken up to sing ...
+Butcher said: "often when we do vocals, it's 7:30 in the morning; I've usually just fallen asleep and have to be woken up to sing ...
 I'm usually trying to remember what I've been dreaming about when I'm singing".
-Her singing was originally influenced by Françoise Hardy and later by Kim Gordon of Sonic Youth.

 Butcher wrote a third of the lyrics on both Isn't Anything and Loveless.
-According to Butcher, she "didn't have a plan and never thought about lyrics until it was time to write them.
+She has said that she "didn't have a plan and never thought about lyrics until it was time to write them.
 I just used whatever was in my head for the moment".
 Some of her lyrics were written as a result of attempting to understand rough versions of songs Shields had recorded.
 Butcher has said: "He [Shields] never sang any words on the cassettes I got but I tried to make his sounds into words.
 It always became my own thing in the end though".

-While Butcher also plays guitar, she has said that she felt she "was never a great guitarist".
-Butcher uses a number of offset guitars, and her most notable instruments include the Fender electric guitars Jaguars, Jazzmasters and Mustangs.
-On occasion, Butcher uses a Charvel Surfcaster, which she has referred to as her favourite guitar.
-When performing live, Butcher uses a minimal number of effects pedals and processors.

-During her adolescence, Butcher became a fan of gothic rock bands such as Bauhaus, and later post-punk artists such as The Birthday Party.